 The night was humid and the venue was in a small valley next to a small river; a slow moving freight train rumbled through in the midst of the performance.
 It was crowded with a mass of people, with a cross section of age and ethnicity, all fans.
 For those of us that were fans, it was a night of magic.

 I had been a rabid fan of the performer’s music since I was in high school in the late 1970’s.
 Her mezzo soprano was still perfection; she still, unlike a few others, had the same quality voice at her voice at her then age of 56 that she recorded at the age of 26.

 I also would have voted for her as the sexiest woman alive in 1979.
-The doe eyes that seemed to seemed to shift from innocence to sensuality in a fraction of a second, the nose that sloped into a graceful convex curve, the curve of her chin, the full lips, the high cheekbones met my definition of physical beauty.
+The doe eyes that seemed to seemed to shift from innocence to sensuality in a fraction of a second, the nose that sloped into a graceful concave curve, the curve of her chin, the full lips, the high cheekbones met my definition of physical beauty.
 I had seen video performances of her throughout the 1970’s, 1980’s, and in the mid 1990’s, I had a chance to see her perform in person.
 Did she look like she did in her late 20’s?
 No. The performer looked like she did in the mid 1990’s, in her mid-30’s.
 She was a grandmother, but in both 1996 and 2005 appearances, she looked to be only in her mid-30’s.
 She would, in other appearances both before and after, show some weight gain, that that night she definitely did not have the matronly appearance I was expecting, in contrast to my own “middle age spread.”
-In short, she looked healthy, very attractive (and yes, sexy), and not old, at a chronological age that I would call old.
+In short, she looked healthy, very attractive (and yes, very sexy), and not old, at a chronological age that I would call old.